cloudify-cosmo/cloudify-dev/manuals/README.md

 ### A few notes:

-- **Use this if and only if you have you OWN dedicated tenant on an openstack environment, as it will completely wipe out that tenant**
+- **Use this if and only if you have your OWN dedicated tenant on an openstack environment, as it will completely wipe out that tenant**
 - **Contradicting a bit what is stated above, it will not delete key-pairs, so be sure to delete them manually (locally as well - if needed)**